-The purpose of Museum of Glass’ Curatorial, Education, and Hot Shop Departments is to create, inspire and educate a global audience revealing and interpreting the complexity of glass.
+The Museum of Glass inspires and educates a global audience revealing and interpreting the complexity of glass.

 By creating original and traveling exhibitions, engaging glassblowing demonstrations and thought-provoking public programs, Museum of Glass welcomes, inspires and educates a diverse global audience.
-With annual visitation of over 135,000, Museum of Glass has welcomed nearly 2 million visitors from all 50 states and 75 countries since opening in 2002.
-Each year approximately 50,000 youth are served by Museum of Glass, 10,000 of which take part in formal educational programming.
+With annual visitation of over 130,000, Museum of Glass has welcomed over 2 million visitors from all 50 states and 75 countries since opening in 2002.
+Each year approximately 40,000 youth are served by Museum of Glass, 9,000 of which take part in formal educational programming.

 MOG’s curatorial department is engaged in organizing nationally traveling exhibitions, impactful and engaging artist residencies, and a small yet expanding permanent collection that represents the rich and diverse decorative arts traditions that epitomize the innovations of the 20th and 21st centuries.
 Emphasis is placed on organizing a balanced and comprehensive exhibition schedule with scholarly publications that contribute to the understanding of glass as an art material.

-MOG’s hot shop program allows guests of all ages access to the creative process.
+MOG’s Hot Shop program allows guests of all ages access to the creative process.
 Filled with activity and artists at work, the Hot Shop provides a vivid and galvanizing context for the Museum’s educational programs and offers visitors a unique first-hand look at the dynamic process and intricate teamwork involved in the creation of contemporary glass.
-The Hot Shop collaborates with the Curatorial and Education Departments to create a seamless context for the visitor experience.

 Recent Successes and Current Challenges